MicrosoftDocs/azure-management-docs/articles/azure-arc/system-center-virtual-machine-manager/remove-scvmm-from-azure-arc.md

 # Remove your SCVMM environment from Azure Arc

 In this article, you learn how to cleanly remove your SCVMM managed environment from Azure Arc-enabled SCVMM.
-For SCVMM environments that you no longer want to manage with Azure Arc-enabled SCVMM, follow the steps in the article to:
+For SCVMM environments that you no longer want to manage with Azure Arc-enabled SCVMM, follow the steps in this article to:

-1. Remove guest management from SCVMM virtual machines
+1. Remove the Azure Connected Machine agent from SCVMM virtual machines
 2. Remove your SCVMM environment from Azure Arc
-3. Remove Arc resource bridge related items in your SCVMM management server
+3. Remove Azure Arc resource bridge related items in your SCVMM management server

-## 1. Remove guest management from SCVMM virtual machines
+## 1. Remove the Azure Connected Machine agent from SCVMM virtual machines

-To prevent continued billing of Azure management services after you remove the SCVMM environment from Azure Arc, you must first cleanly remove guest management from all Arc-enabled SCVMM virtual machines where it was enabled.
-When you enable guest management on Arc-enabled SCVMM virtual machines, the Arc connected machine agent is installed on them.
+To prevent continued billing of Azure management services after you remove the SCVMM environment from Azure Arc, you must first cleanly remove the Azure Connected Machine agent from all the Arc-enabled SCVMM virtual machines where it was installed.
+When you enable guest management on Arc-enabled SCVMM virtual machines, the Azure Connected Machine agent is installed on them.

 Once guest management is enabled, you can install VM extensions on them and use Azure management services like the Log Analytics on them.
 To cleanly remove guest management, you must follow the steps below to remove any VM extensions from the virtual machine, disconnect the agent, and uninstall the software from your virtual machine.

+>[!Note]
-It's important to complete each of the three steps to fully remove all related software components from your virtual machines.
+> It's important to complete each of these three steps to fully remove all the related software components from your virtual machines.

 ### Step 1: Remove VM extensions

-If you have deployed Azure VM extensions to an Azure Arc-enabled SCVMM VM, you must uninstall the extensions before disconnecting the agent or uninstalling the software.
+If you've deployed Azure VM extensions to an Azure Arc-enabled SCVMM VM, you must uninstall the extensions before disconnecting the agent or uninstalling the software.
 Uninstalling the Azure Connected Machine agent doesn't automatically remove extensions, and they won't be recognized if you later connect the VM to Azure Arc again.
-Uninstall extensions using the following steps:
+To uninstall extensions, follow these steps:

 1. Go to [Azure Arc center in Azure portal](https://portal.azure.com/#blade/Microsoft_Azure_HybridCompute/AzureArcCenterBlade/overview)